rgitrepo/kubernetes-beginner-to-pro/docs/day6/endpoints-and-endpoint-slices.md

-# Endpoints & Endpoint Slices in Kubernetes
+# Tutorial: Understanding Endpoints & Endpoint Slices in Kubernetes

 ## Table of Contents